 The Large-Cap Growth Equity Portfolio seeks capital appreciation.

-The Portfolio invests primarily in common stocks of growth-oriented companies that we believe have long-term capital appreciation potential and expect to grow faster than the U.S. economy.
-For purposes of the Portfolio, we will generally consider large-capitalization companies to be those that, at the time of purchase, have total market capitalizations within the range of market capitalizations of companies in the Russell 1000® Growth Index.
-While the market capitalization of companies in the Russell 1000 Growth Index ranged from approximately $1,371.7 million to approximately $446.8 billion as of Jan.
-31, 2014, the Portfolio will normally invest in common stocks of companies with market capitalizations of at least $3 billion at the time of purchase.
+The Portfolio invests primarily in common stocks of growth-oriented companies that the portfolio managers believe have long-term capital appreciation potential and expect to grow faster than the U.S. economy.
+For purposes of the Portfolio, the portfolio managers will generally consider large-capitalization companies to be those that, at the time of purchase, have total market capitalizations within the range of market capitalizations of companies in the Russell 1000® Growth Index.
+While the market capitalization of companies in the Russell 1000 Growth Index ranged from approximately $274.6 million to approximately $647.5 billion as of Dec.
+14, 2014, the Portfolio will normally invest in common stocks of companies with market capitalizations of at least $3 billion at the time of purchase.

 Under normal circumstances, the Portfolio will invest at least 80% of its net assets, plus any borrowings for investment purposes, in equity securities of large-capitalization companies (80% Policy).
 The Portfolio's 80% Policy may be changed without shareholder approval.
 However, shareholders will be given notice at least 60 days prior to any such change.

-Using a bottom-up approach, we seek to select securities of companies that have large market opportunities.
+Using a bottom-up approach, the portfolio managers seek to select securities of companies that have large market opportunities.
 Companies that have large market opportunities are those that, in our opinion, may have a large demand or market for their goods or services.
-We also consider a company’s operational efficiencies, management’s plans for capital allocation, and the company’s shareholder orientation.
-All of these factors give us insight into the outlook for a company, helping us identify companies poised for sustainable free cash flow growth.
-We believe that sustainable free cash flow growth, if it occurs, may result in price appreciation for the company’s stock.
+The portfolio managers also consider a company’s operational efficiencies, management’s plans for capital allocation, and the company’s shareholder orientation.
+All of these factors give the portfolio managers insight into the outlook for a company, helping the portfolio managers identify companies poised for sustainable free cash-flow growth.
+The portfolio managers believe that sustainable free cash-flow growth, if it occurs, may result in price appreciation for the company’s stock.

-Although we tend to hold a relatively focused portfolio of between 25 and 40 stocks, we maintain a diversified portfolio representing a number of different industries.
+Although the Portfolio tends to hold a relatively focused portfolio of between 25 and 40 stocks, it maintains a diversified portfolio representing a number of different industries.
 Such an approach helps to minimize the impact that any one security or industry could have on the portfolio if it were to experience a period of slow or declining earnings growth.